-“While many reforms of the enterprises’ business models and their operations have been accomplished through conservatorship, FHFA knows probably better than anyone that these conservatorships are not sustainable,” Watt said in his prepared remarks.
+“While many reforms of the enterprises’ business models and their operations have been accomplished through conservatorship, FHFA knows probably better than anyone that these conservatorships are not sustainable,” Watt said.
 “We also know that housing finance reform will involve many tough decisions and steps that go well beyond the reforms made in conservatorship.”

 Watt emphasized, as he has many times previously, that “it is the role of Congress, not FHFA, to make these tough decisions that chart the path out of conservatorship and to the future housing finance system.”